TLara1/TLara1.github.io/_projects/19_project.md

 ---
 layout: page
-title: On The Navier-Stokes Equations - 6/26
+title: On the Navier-Stokes Equations - 6/26
 description:
 img:
 importance: 1